Ilam province: Religion

+Population

+At the time of the 2006 National Census, the province's population was 530,464 in 110,515 households.
+The following census in 2011 counted 557,599 people in 135,499 households.
+The 2016 census measured the population of the province as 580,158 people in 159,310 households.
+Ilam is presently the least populated province in Iran.

 Administrative divisions

 The province of Ilam is divided into 12 counties, 28 districts and 52 rural districts.
 Following the approval of the government cabinet, Holeylan County was established on 4 January 2020, having been a district of Chardavol County prior to that, becoming the 11th county of the province.
 Chavar District was separated from Ilam County and elevated to county status.

+The population history and structural changes of Ilam province's administrative divisions over three consecutive censuses are shown in the following table.

 Cities

-According to the 2016 census, 395,263 people (over 68% of the population of Ilam province) live in the following cities: Abdanan 23,946, Arkavaz 11,977, Asemanabad 6,280, Badreh 4,278, Balavah 264, Chavar 5,831, Darreh Shahr 21,900, Dehloran 32,941, Delgosha 1,819, Eyvan 31,299, Ilam 194,030, Lumar 2,696, Majin 1,512, Mehr 1,060, Mehran 17,435, Meymeh 1,913, Murmuri 3,768, Musian 2,459, Pahleh 3,870, Salehabad 1,751, Sarab Bagh 2,659, Sarableh 12,393, Shabab 4,088, Towhid 2,128, and Zarneh 2,966.
+According to the 2016 census, 395,263 people (over 68% of the population of Ilam province) live in the following cities:

 Ilam province is the least populated province in Iran.
-Ilam, the provincial capital, is the only city in the province and has a population of 194,030; All other towns have less than 35,000 population.
+Ilam, the provincial capital, has a population of 194,030; All other towns have less than 35,000 population.